Allegheny-Computer-Science-300-S2021/lab01-zoe9078/writing/reflection.md

 In this practical assignment, you are to add your responses to the questions in blue of the lab.
 Your reflection should be about a page and contain clear and meaningful language.
 Please use markdown language to format your reflection piece.

 Please write below this line to address the above-mentioned points.
-Replace the word, `TODO` with your response.
+Replace the word, with your response.

 ### Computer Aided Drug Design